 VLDL particles also give rise to the formation of another cholesterol particle known as IDL (intermediate density lipoprotein), which then converts to LDL (low density lipoproteins).
 VLDL, IDL, and LDL particles deposit in the arterial wall, which causes narrowing of the vessel wall.

-4. Pattern B LDL Cholesterol Particles
+Pattern B LDL Cholesterol Causes Heart Disease In Diabetes

 LDL (bad) cholesterol consists of two subpopulations: